Safeguarding

 Being a small village school, we develop strong links with the local village and surrounding areas.
 This enables children to see themselves as part of the local and wider community, and encourages them to reach out and support others.
 We also take part in charity events, raising awareness of and money for a range of different charities, including:

-Mountbatten Hospice, Royal British Legion, Children in Need, IW Radio Toy Appeal, Place2Be, The Isle of Wight Zoo (now renamed The Wildheart Trust), Red Nose Day, World Book Day, Ukraine appeal, Sight for Wight and many more!
+Mountbatten Hospice, Royal British Legion, Children in Need, IW Radio Toy Appeal, The Isle of Wight Zoo (now renamed The Wildheart Trust), Red Nose Day, World Book Day, Ukraine appeal, Sight for Wight, Show Racism the Red Card and many more!

 Cards for the community